sodalabsab/cicdcourse/README.md

 1. **Pushing a Change**: Any change in the repository (e.g., code or configuration updates) will automatically trigger the deployment workflow.
 2. **Manually Triggering**: Use the **`webapp-workflow`** in GitHub Actions to manually deploy the web app.

-This will build and deploy the web application to your Azure environment.
+This will build and deploy the web application to your Google clooud run environment.

----

-## Tearing Down the Environment

 ### Build and Test